Combinations Calculator – Calculate nCr

 Combinations are very similar to permutations with one key difference: the number of permutations is the number of ways to choose r objects in a set of n objects in a unique order.
 Thus, with permutations, the order of the objects in the set is important.

-In most cases, there will be more possible permutations of objects in a set because each different order of the items is considered a different permutation, but with combinations, the order is irrelevant, and those are considered the same combination of items.
+In most cases, there will be more possible permutations of objects in a set than combinations because each different order of the items is considered a different permutation.
+With combinations, the order is irrelevant, and elements in different orders are considered the same combination, hence the number of combinations should be smaller.

-For example, see the combinations and permutations of 2 letters in a set of the letters {A, B, C}.
+For example, see the combinations and permutations of two letters in a set three letters {A, B, C}.

 Combinations (3)